Implementing PCA

 NoteGDS Format

 GDS (Genomic Data Structure) is a container format commonly used for genomic data from sequencing studies.
-The gdsfmt and SeqArray packages provide tools to work with GDS files.
-We’ll convert to HDF5 because BigDataStatMeth operates on HDF5 matrices, and this conversion pattern applies to any genomic data source.
+The gdsfmt package provides tools to work with GDS files.
+We convert to HDF5 because BigDataStatMeth operates on HDF5-backed matrices, and this conversion pattern applies to any genomic data source (VCF, PLINK, GDS).

 3.2 Convert GDS to HDF5